nuxt/bridge/README.md

 🌱 **Note:** If you're starting a fresh Nuxt project, please skip this module and directly go to the [Nuxt 3 Installation](https://v3.nuxtjs.org/getting-started/quick-start).

+## 💻 Development

+- Clone repository
+- Ensure you have the latest LTS version of Node.js installed
+- Install dependencies with `npx yarn install`
+- Run `npx yarn dev:prepare` to activate passive development
+- Open playground with `npx yarn dev`

+Learn more about in our documentation on [how to contribute to Nuxt](https://v3.nuxtjs.org/community/contribution).

 ## Installation